 Natal’ya Goncharova and Mikhail Larionov were the power couple of the Russian avant-garde.
 They first met at art school in Moscow in 1898, where they were talent-spotted by the theatrical impresario Sergei Diaghilev.
 The two gained further recognition by exhibiting with various short-lived groups: Knave of Diamonds (named by Larionov because of its vaguely subversive associations), Plevok (‘spit’) and The Donkey’s Tail (don’t ask).
 Larionov was no slouch when it came to self-promotion but Goncharova garnered more column inches because of her sex.
 In 1910 she was arrested on charges of peddling ‘pornography’, i.e. nudity; she helped things along by wearing trousers in public and appearing in experimental cabaret daubed in body paint and not much else.

-As Tate’s retrospective shows, Goncharova’s early work was relentlessly experimental and impressively diverse: as well as her paintings, she turned her hand to book illustration, printmaking and designing for fashion, textiles and the theatre.
-Her preferred subject-matter was in a rather idealised version of peasant life: hay cutting, apple picking, harvesting and so on.
+As Tate’s new retrospective reveals, Goncharova’s early work was relentlessly experimental and impressively diverse: besides her paintings, she turned her hand to book illustration, printmaking and designs for fashion, textiles and the theatre.
+Her preferred subject-matter was a rather idealised version of peasant life: hay cutting, apple picking, harvesting and so on.
 She used an unholy mix of modernist styles du jour: Neo-Primitivism, Cubo-Futurism and a weird, semi-mystical form of abstraction known as Rayonism, which had been dreamt up by Larionov (who gets short shrift here, by the way).

 Header image credit: Natalia Goncharova (1881-1962) Self-Portrait with Yellow Lilies, 1907-1908 Oil paint on canvas 775 x 582 mm State Tretyakov Gallery, Moscow.
 Purchased 1927 © ADAGP, Paris and DACS, London 2019